 Nature Anatomy Activities for Kids: Fun, Hands-On Learning

 Get ready to explore the sky above, the ground below, and all the plants and creatures in between!
 Made just for kids, this nature anatomy book teaches you about the incredible forces and living things that exist in nature.

-Balancing child-friendly facts with colorful illustrations, this perfect introduction to plants is sure to inspire the budding naturalist in every child.
-From crowded cities to open prairies, deserts to wetlands, plants grow everywhere!
 This comprehensive introduction will open children's eyes to the plants that surround them every day and how important they are to life on our planet.
 It covers the basics of plants, such as their parts, life cycles and growing zones.

 The birds, the bees, the flowers and the…TREES!
 How do trees grow?
 Why do leaves change?
 What kind of tree is that?
 The acclaimed Brooklyn Botanic Garden’s guide answers all kids’ (and their parents’) tree-related questions in an easy-to-understand way.
 It features 33 different trees that grow in North America, from rural Georgia to the streets of New York City to the California suburbs.